The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 When you segment by need, you are much better positioned to create communications that resonate deeply.

+Today, we call this need-based personalization.
 And the research is impossible to ignore: personalization just might be the single most powerful growth lever in the age of AI.

-78% of consumers say personalized content makes them more likely to repurchase.
+Plus, 78% of consumers say personalized content makes them more likely to repurchase.

 That last stat is worth sitting with for a moment.

-78% more likely to repurchase.
+78% are more likely to repurchase.
 In an industry where loyalty is collapsing at every level of the funnel, that number is not a nice-to-have.
 It is the difference between financial sustainability and crisis.

 Research from Deloitte reinforces that of McKinsey and BCG.
 Companies that personalize are: